LukeMSimmons/skill_exhibition/README.md

 # skill_exhibition
-Here you will find some side projects that showcase skills that are illustrative of my capabilities
+Here you will find some side projects that showcase skills that are illustrative of my capabilities.

-#### Thanks for taking a look!
+#### Thank you for taking a look!